zashraf1985/optly-react-native-testapp-proto/prototype/README.md

   )
 }
 ```
-When all the requests is are processed, the resulting JSON is populated in the TextView as expected by Mobile E2E server.
+When all the requests are processed, resulting JSON is populated in the TextView as expected by Mobile E2E server.

 ### OptlyRequest
 A new instance of this component is created for each request.
 This is ensured by setting `currentRequest` to null in the parent component after each request is processed to destroy the component.
 It uses `OptimizelyProvider` to initialize a new optimizely instance.